 Three-quarters of CEOs and their boards believe a major breach is “inevitable.”
 And those closest to the action?
 Like CISOs?
 They’re nearly unanimous.

-In my 20+ years in cybersecurity, I've learned that organizations should be prepared and operate with the assumption that a security breach will happen.
+For as long as I've been in cybersecurity, I've learned that organizations should be prepared and operate with the assumption that a security breach will happen.
 It's just a matter of when it will happen, how severe the incident will be, and what response actions are required – whether that's to contain and reimage, or a full-on digital forensics and incident response (DFIR) engagement.

 When that breach happens, you’ll most likely need help.
 For Rapid7 MDR customers, we’re there for you when you need us, period.
 Our belief is that, if a breach is inevitable, then a logical, transparent, collaborative, and effective approach to response should be, too.